 Although dates for homework, reading journals, reports, and the final project submissions are firm, I understand that circumstances arise when you are not able to attend class.
 If you cannot attend class, you must let me and your team know as soon as possible since this will impact the work your team needs to accomplish during the current sprint.
 You are also expected to understand the material that was presented in class.
 Even an excused absence does not excuse you from learning the skills and concepts.

 When circumstances are known ahead of time (e.g., academic activities, athletic events, religious holy days), I expect you to make arrangements with me before the activity occurs.
 Normally, we will identify an alternative date for the due date.

-When circumstances cannot be reasonably anticipated (e.g., illness, family emergencies, serious injury), I expect you to notify me as soon as is reasonably possible.
+When circumstances cannot be reasonably anticipated (e.g., illness, family emergencies, serious injury, etc), I expect you to notify me as soon as is reasonably possible.
 (Email is fine.)
 In the case of medical problems that require you to miss several classes or request multiple extensions on assignments, I expect a written note from a medical professional or counselor that indicates that your health interfered with the course activity.
 (I do not need to know any details of the medical problem, but I do need to know that you sought help and that the medical professional believed meeting the deadline would likely interfere with your health.)
 OR, you may work with academic support staff and have them contact me on your behalf.
 Keeping in contact is especially important when taking an online class.

-Absolute Deadline: All homework must be turned in by the date of finals by the time specified by the Registrar (usually 5:00 pm, although it may be pushed back to midnight); submissions received after that time will not be counted in the grading of the course without a formal extension (requested through the Registrar’s Office).
+Absolute Deadline: All homework must be turned in by the last date of finals by the time specified by the Registrar (usually 5:00 pm, although it may be pushed back to midnight); submissions received after that time cannot be counted in the grading of the course without a formal extension (requested through the Registrar’s Office).

 Absences and Lateness